visualdatascience/2020/committee.md

 **[Liang Gou](https://usa.visa.com/about-visa/visa-research/liang-gou.html)**

-Liang is a Principal Research Scientist at Visa Research.
+Liang Gou is a Principal Research Scientist at Bosch Research.
 His research interests lie in the fields of visual analytics, deep learning and human-computer interaction.
-Prior to joining Visa Research, Liang was a Research Staff Member at IBM Almaden Research Center.
+Prior to joining Bosch Research, Liang was a Principal Research Scientist at Visa Research and a Research Staff Member at IBM Almaden Research Center.

 **[Alvitta Ottley](http://visualdata.wustl.edu)**

-Alvitta is ...
+Alvitta Ottley is an Assistant Professor in the Department of Computer Science & Engineering at Washington University in St. Louis.
+She also holds a courtesy appointment in the Department of Psychological and Brain Sciences.
+Her research uses interdisciplinary approaches to solve problems such as how best to display information for effective decision-making and how we can design human-in-the-loop visual analytics interfaces that are more attuned to the way people think.

 ### Web Chair